-Bought a bunch of chives and not sure how to go about them?
-That begs the question: how long do chives last, and how do you store them?
+Bought a bunch of fresh chives and not sure how to go about them?
+That begs the question: how do you store chives?

 How Long Do Chives Last?

 |Chives (as-is)||1 – 2 days||4 – 5 days|

 |Chives (+ stems in water)||7 days|

 |Chives (+ moist paper towel & plastic bag)||up to 14 days|

 Fresh chives keep for a day or two on the counter but last between 5 days and two weeks if you refrigerate them.
 The storage time depends on conditions, so the more work you put in, the better results you should expect.